 Here’s why being underweight or overweight may be affecting your chances of conceiving.

 When people think about weight affecting you negatively, many people quickly think about being overweight.
 It may surprise you that the American Society for Reproductive Medicine (ASRM) reported that the infertility cases are fifty-fifty between women being underweight and overweight.
 Out of the 12% of all primary infertility due to weight issues, 6% is due to being underweight, and the other 6% is due to women being overweight.
 It’s impressive how smart the human body is.
 It ensures that you are where you need to be to support your baby.
 It’s actually quite amazing what veering towards a healthier you can do.
+Keep reading to learn if your weight is affecting your fertility.

 The Impact of Being Overweight